u1qqlv/SURVIV.IO-PRO-HACK/README.md

 5. Have fun!

 ## :angry: Hack not working?!
-Be sure the links to be the same as above! (look carrefully if the links are the same!)
+Be sure the links to be the same as above! (look carefully if the links are the same!)

 The cheat is updating regulary so you need to change values too...